ozum/pg-generator/README-JSDOC.md

     -s, --schema [schema]       Comma separated names of the database schemas -o, --output [output]       Output folder
-    -c, --config [config]       Path of the configuration file --nolog                 No log output
+    -c, --config [config]       Path of the configuration file -t, --templateName          Use builtin template folder with given name --nolog                 No log output
         --resetConfig           Reset configuration.
 (Side-step.
 Not for production.)
         --throwError            Instead of logging errors to console, throws error.